-- 5.1.1.1 The marine mammal populations within the Hornsea Three marine mammal study area were generally found to reflect the populations within the regional marine mammal study area and in relation to wider distribution and abundance in their natural range.
-However site specific surveys of the former Horsea Zone plus 10 km buffer did suggest that the area may be important for harbour porpoise, with higher average densities here than in the reference population Management Unit (North Sea).
-The Southern North Sea pSAC designated for harbour porpoise lies immediately south of the Hornsea Three array area and overlaps part of the Hornsea Three offshore cable corridor. - 5.1.1.2 Key species identified for impact assessment are harbour porpoise, minke whale, white-beaked dolphin, grey seal, and harbour seal. - 5.1.1.3 A number of designated sites which list grey seal and/or harbour seal as qualifying interest features occur within normal foraging range of these species from the Hornsea Three array area and/or offshore cable corridor.
-There are seven designated sites with grey seal listed as a qualifying interest feature, and four with harbour seal listed as a qualifying interest feature (Table 3.1). - 5.1.1.4 The densities proposed for use in the impact assessment are based on the best available data, with consideration given to the most up to date information together with the necessary conservatism applied (i.e. for data collected over similar timeframes the higher value is used) (Table 5.1).
+- 5.1.1.1 Site specific surveys of the former Hornsea Zone plus a 10 km buffer suggested that the area may be important for harbour porpoise, with higher average densities here than in the rest of the reference population MU (North Sea).
+This is reflected by a number of other data sets describing harbour porpoise abundance and distribution of harbour porpoise in the North Sea.
+The Southern North Sea cSAC designated for harbour porpoise lies immediately south of the Hornsea Three array area and overlaps part of the Hornsea Three offshore cable corridor. - 5.1.1.2 Key species identified for impact assessment are harbour porpoise, minke whale, white-beaked dolphin, grey seal, and harbour seal. - 5.1.1.3 A number of designated sites which list grey seal and/or harbour seal as qualifying interest features occur within normal foraging range of these species from the Hornsea Three array area and/or offshore cable corridor.
+There are seven designated sites with grey seals listed as a qualifying interest feature, and four with harbour seals listed as a qualifying interest feature (Table 3.1). - 5.1.1.4 The densities proposed for use in the impact assessment are based on the best available data, with consideration given to the most up to date information together with the necessary precaution applied where there is uncertainty (i.e. where density estimates vary considerably between data sources, a range of estimates will be presented in the impact assessment, with the focus being on more recently collected data sets) (Table 5.1).
+While the density estimates obtained from the Hornsea Three and Hornsea Zone site specific surveys provide fine temporal and spatial scale data, the surveys are now several years old and therefore more recent site specific aerial surveys represent the most up to date estimates of density at the Hornsea Three array area.
+None of the site specific surveys extend far enough from the Hornsea Three site to provide reliable density estimates for the entire potential behavioural impact zones for the noise impact assessment, and as such, broader scale density estimates from SCANS III will be incorporated into the assessment for cetacean species comparison.

-Table 5.1: Summary of mean density of each of the key species to be used in the impact assessment together with the reference population against which impacts have been assessed.
+Table 5.1:Summary of the density estimate for each of the key species to be used in the impact assessment together with the reference population against which impacts have been assessed.